scverse/governance/roles.md

 ### Core developers

-Core developers are members of the core team who have made signifigant code contributions to `scverse`.
+Core developers are members of the core team who have made significant code contributions to `scverse`.
 They are granted additional rights so they can more easily carry on with their `scverse` related activities.
 These rights include: merging approved pull requests, voting for and against contested pull-requests, and being involved in deciding major changes to the API.
 Core developers are on our [@scverse/core-devs](https://github.com/orgs/scverse/teams/core-devs) GitHub team.

 All core packages must have at least one core developer as a maintainer.
 New core developers can be nominated by any existing core developer.
 While there is no hard-and-fast rule about who can be nominated, ideally, they should have:

-* Been part of the community for a significant amount of time
+- Been part of the community for a significant amount of time
-* Contributed significant changes of their own
+- Contributed significant changes of their own
-* Contributed to the discussion and review of others' work
+- Contributed to the discussion and review of others' work
-* Collaborated in a way befitting our community values
+- Collaborated in a way befitting our community values

 After nomination admission will be decided by two-thirds majority vote on a private mailing list by the core team.